The Weeknd Asks The Grammy Awards For ‘Transparency’ & Calls Them ‘Corrupt’ In Angry Instagram Post

-The Weeknd asked the Grammy Awards for “transparency” and called them “corrupt” in an angry Instagram post he shared after learning he was passed over by the Recording Academy for nominations for its 2021 award show.
+The Weeknd asked the Grammy Awards for “transparency” and called them “corrupt” in an angry Instagram post he shared after learning he was passed over by the Recording Academy for nominations for its 2021 show.

-The share has garnered a lot of attention from his dedicated fans, who believe the singer and songwriter had every right to be upset after had one of 2020’s biggest hit records, After Hours, and a hugely successful single called “Blinding Lights,” and ended up with no recognition for his work in the industry.
+The share has garnered a lot of attention from his dedicated fans.
+They believed the singer and songwriter had every right to be upset after he had one of 2020’s biggest hit records, After Hours, and a hugely successful single called “Blinding Lights,” but ended up with no recognition in the industry.

 They took to the comments section of the post to share their own frustration.